apelsin2281337/simplesystemmanager/README.md

 > [!IMPORTANT]
 > Building guide and dependencies may be wrong or outdated.
-I just dont have enough time nor do i have a motivation to maintain a readme.
+I just dont have enough time nor do i have motivation to maintain a readme.
 Surely nobody's doing this without my guidance anyway.
+But if you do and you know what you are doing i have a convenience script called ball to compile this project.
 Thanks!

 ## Building
 ```bash